chriwill/interconnect2016/flightstradeoffanalytics/README.md

-# Using the Trade-Off Analytics Widget with Node-RED to analyze Flight options
+# Using Watson Trade-Off Analytics with Node-RED to analyze flight options

 1.)
 Create Node-RED Application on Bluemix